Wint3rmute/baczek.me/content/about.md

 ### Work-related interests:

-- Currently designing a commercial cubesat platform at [SatRevolution](https://satrevolution.com/)
+- Currently designing & operating a commercial CubeSat constellation @[SatRevolution](https://satrevolution.com/)
-- Playing around with UAVs - MavLink, ArduPilot & DroneKit
+- Playing around with UAVs - ArduPilot, computer vision, telemetry systems
-- Vice president of the [Academic Aviation Club](http://akl.pwr.edu.pl)
+- Tech lead of the [Academic Aviation Club](http://akl.pwr.edu.pl)
-- Writing automation & testing scripts mainly in Python & Bash
 - Extensive Linux knowledge (long time power user, ricing enthusiast)
-- Solid understanding of C++ and low-level, planning to learn Rust
+- Solid understanding of mission operations & telemetry system design
-- Web services and web apps with Flask and Django
+- Python + Rust + Bash = ❤️

 ### Other interests:

 - Hard sci-fi
-- Lots of music, weird sounds
+- Overly pretentious music
+- Messing around with synthesizers
-- Random philosophical ideas
+- Philosophy

 ---

+## CubeSats

+During the summer of 2020 I've started working at [SatRevolution](https://satrevolution.com/) - company designing a cubesat satellite fleet for commercial and research usage.

+I currently lead the mission operations software team -- that's where we design the communication & telemetry systems of our satellites, create the tools used for automated testing and finally talk with the satellites on orbit.

+I'm involved

+I worked on the telemetry & testing systems, doing some fancy code generation and automating the testing/building processes.
+Gained a great insight into low level and C++ during the internship.
+I am currently working there (as of February 2021).

+{{< image src="/sw1ft.jpg" title="Summer of 2020.
+The SW1FT cubesat I worked on during my internship (artistic vision, duh)" >}}

 ## UAVs